schuerstedt/Backlog.md/MARCUSCHANGELOG.md

 This file documents local customizations so they can be re-applied or merged safely when upstream updates are pulled.

+## 2025-10-23: Fixed Task Creation with Description Bug

+### Problem
+When creating a task with a description (via CLI or browser), the YAML frontmatter was being placed in the middle of the file instead of at the top.
+This caused markdown parsing to fail, resulting in missing task titles and metadata.

+### Root Cause
+The `updateStructuredSections` function in `src/markdown/structured-sections.ts` was not preserving the YAML frontmatter position when rebuilding file content.
+After `serializeTask` correctly placed frontmatter at the top, the Windows-specific code in `operations.ts` would call `updateStructuredSections` to add implementation notes, which would inadvertently move the frontmatter to the middle of the file.

+### Solution
+Modified `updateStructuredSections` in `src/markdown/structured-sections.ts`:
+1. Extract and preserve the YAML frontmatter at the beginning (lines 197-203)
+2. Process only the body content (everything after frontmatter)
+3. Re-add the frontmatter at the top of the final output before returning (lines 247-252)

+### Files Changed
+- `src/markdown/structured-sections.ts` - Added frontmatter extraction and preservation logic with detailed MARCUS comments explaining the fix

+### Testing Notes
+- The bug only manifested in the compiled `backlog.exe`, not when running via `bun run cli`
+- Be aware of Volta vs Bun PATH precedence issues (see MARCUSHOWTO.md troubleshooting section)
+- After building, update the global installation: `Copy-Item .\dist\backlog.exe C:\Users\marcu\.bun\bin\backlog.exe -Force`

 ## Task Diagram Bootstrap (Windows-only)
 - Added `DEFAULT_DIRECTORIES.IMAGES` constant and ensured `backlog/images` is created in `FileSystem.ensureBacklogStructure` (`src/constants/index.ts`, `src/file-system/operations.ts`).
 - Introduced `DEFAULT_EXCALIDRAW_SVG`, `buildNotesBlock`, and `ensureTaskDiagram` helpers in `src/file-system/operations.ts`.